kaslusimoes/MSc-Thesis/source/25_entropicdynamics.md

     &\qquad \left. + \sum_k C_n^{jk} \Del{\studenti[k]_n} \int \mathrm{d}\prof L_{n+1}  \left( \studenti_n Q_n + \sum_l C_n^{il} \del{Q_n}{\studenti[l]_n} \right) \right]
 \end{align}

-Solving the integrals, we obtain:
+Applying the derivatives and substituting the integrals as the definition for $Z$, we obtain:

 <!--
 Now one has to solve each of the four integrals separately to proceed: